jpfiorilla/startgg-seedfinder/README.md

 ## Caveats

-Currently does not support brackets >= 500 entrants.
+Currently does not support brackets >= 500 entrants in the most user-friendly way.

+You can run the program multiple times with the optional `page` argument to chain together multiple requests for 499 entrants each; e.g.
+- `yarn start [phaseId] 1`
+- `yarn start [phaseId] 2`
+- ...